Illinois Workers Compensation

 To begin, workers compensation is a state-mandated insurance program.
 Specifically, this program is designed to provide benefits to individuals who were hurt at work.
-People should know that they are entitled to compensation if your place of work directly caused you to become injured or sick.
+People should know that they are entitled to compensation if their place of work directly caused them to become injured or sick.
 Workers compensation is untaxable unlike normal earned wages.
 The Illinois Workers Compensation Act will generally cover all partial or complete injuries which took place at work.
 Lastly, people should be aware that this does include preexisting conditions.
 Therefore, if your place of employment is adding to your preexisting conditions, you may be entitled to compensation.

 Injuries Not Covered Under Workers Compenstion

 It is important for people to know that not every injury will be covered by workers compensation.
 That being said, if you are the reason for your injury taking place, it is likely you will not receive compensation.
 Below are situations where workers compensation will not be awarded.